solliancenet/microsoft-mysql-developer-guide/02_IntroToMySQL/02_01_Why_Move_To_Azure.md

 ## Advantages

 The Azure platform is trusted by millions of customers, and there are over 90,000 Cloud Solution Providers partnered with Microsoft.
 Azure allows firms to easily modernize their applications, expedite application development, and tailor their applications for their industries.
-In fact, according to internal Microsoft research, 85% of Fortune 100 companies have employed Azure AI solutions to innovate and greatly reduce their time to market for new features.
-Moreover, a [July 2020 Forrester study](https://azure.microsoft.com/resources/the-revenue-and-growth-opportunities-for-microsoft-azure-partners/) found that the studied group of Microsoft partners increased their gross margin by 12% due to customer demand for Azure solutions.
 MySQL is a cost-effective database engine, and the Azure platform offers a high-quality support service to meet enterprise needs.

 By offering solutions on Azure, ISVs can access the largest B2B market.
 In addition, through the [Azure Partner Builder's Program](https://partner.microsoft.com/marketing/azure-isv-technology-partners), Azure assists ISVs with offering their solutions for customers to evaluate, purchase, and deploy.

 Azure's development tools, such as Visual Studio and low-code Power Apps, are part of the platform's meteoric success.
 Companies that adopt capable, modern tools are 65% more innovative, according to a [2020 McKinsey & Company report.](https://azure.microsoft.com/mediahandler/files/resourcefiles/developer-velocity-how-software-excellence-fuels-business-performance/Developer-Velocity-How-software-excellence-fuels-business-performance-v4.pdf)